gcalderone/Gnuplot.jl/README.md

 **Gnuplot.jl** is a simple package able to send both data and commands from Julia to an underlying [gnuplot](http://gnuplot.sourceforge.net/) process.
 Its main purpose it to provide a fast and powerful data visualization framework, using an extremely concise Julia syntax.
 It also has automatic display of plots in Jupyter, Juno and VS Code.

 > [!WARNING]
-> The code in version 1.6.0 underwent a signficant refactoring, and a few minor breaking changes had been introduced.
+> The code in version 1.6.0 underwent a signficant refactoring, and a few minor details may potentially break your code.
 > **Please have a look at ChangeLog.md !!**

 ## Installation